Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Related work

 \subsection{Confidence estimation}

-Confidence of an assembly of algorithms is investigated by Fagin \etal~\cite{fagin2003optimal} in a general setup.
+Uncertainty measures of classifiers are discussed in~\cite{cordella1995method,stefano2000reject}.
+These works address the issue of the degree of confidence that a classifier has about its output.
+The confidence of an assembly of algorithms is investigated by Fagin \etal~\cite{fagin2003optimal} in general setup.
 Fagin \etal define instance optimality and suggest to terminate the execution according to a criterion based on a threshold.

 Rejection refers to the event that a classifier is not confident about its outcome, and hence, the output is rendered unreliable.
-In~\cite{geifman2017selective} a selective classification technique in which a classifier and a rejection-function are trained together.
-The goal is obtain coverage (i.e., at least one classifier does not reject) while controlling the risk via rejection functions.
+Geifman and El-Yaniv~\cite{geifman2017selective} describe a selective classification technique, in which a classifier and a rejection-function are trained together.
+The goal is to obtain coverage (i.e., at least one classifier does not reject) while controlling the risk via rejection functions.
 They proposed a softmax-response mechanism for deriving the rejection function and discussed how the true-risk of a classifier (i.e., the average loss of all the non-rejected samples) can be traded-off with its coverage (i.e., the mass of the non-rejected region in the input space).
-Our work adopts the usage of the softmax response as a confidence rate function, however it differs in a way we apply the confidence threshold.
-Namely, we propose a cascade of classifiers that terminates as soon as a desired confidence threshold is reached.
+Our work adopts the usage of the softmax response as a confidence rate function, however, it differs in a way we apply the confidence threshold.
+Namely, we propose a cascade of classifiers that terminates as soon as the desired confidence threshold is reached.

+The ability of the softmax output to reflect the true confidence of the classifier was investigated by Gu \etal\cite{guo2017calibration}.
+The authors propose the temperature scaling technique in order to calibrate the softmax output, making it highly correlated with the expected accuracy.